Property tax estimate

 +

-Multiply your home's value by the local property tax rate.
-This calculator applies Colorado's average effective rate of 0.51%, but you should confirm the exact county, city, and school district rates and any available exemptions with your local assessor.
+Multiply your home's value by the applicable local effective property tax rate.
+This calculator applies Colorado's 2024 owner-occupied benchmark of 0.50%, but you should confirm the exact county, city, school district, property classification, and exemptions with your local assessor.

-This estimate uses Colorado's average effective property tax rate and is for educational purposes only — not tax advice.
-Confirm your exact rate and exemptions with your county assessor.
+This estimate uses Colorado's average effective property tax rate for owner-occupied housing and is for educational purposes only — not tax advice.
+Rental and commercial property may be taxed differently.
+Confirm your exact rate, classification, and exemptions with your local assessor.